Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: SYSTEM MODEL AND PROBLEM FORMULATIONS

-As shown in Fig. 2, the whole CDC process in the metaverse mainly includes the worker selection phase and CDC rendering task execution phase.
-In the worker selection phase, the MSPs select workers based on workers’ reputation values recorded on the reputation chain.
-In the CDC task execution phase, MSPs distribute the rendering tasks to the selected workers based on the CDC technology.
+Figure 2 shows the whole CDC process in the vehicular metaverse including the worker selection phase and CDC rendering task execution phase.
+In the worker selection phase, the MSPs select workers based on workers' reputation values recorded on blockchain.
+In the CDC task execution phase, MSPs distribute the rendering tasks to the selected workers.
 The workers process the computation tasks and transmit the final results to MSPs.
-Then MSPs update workers’ reputation values and record the updated values on the reputation chain.
-All the resource interactions between MSPs and workers are recorded on the resource chain.
-The details about the steps of the CDC process are given as follows.
+Then MSPs update workers' reputation values and record the updated values on blockchain.
+Besides, all the resource interactions (e.g, workers contribute their computing resource to MSPs) among MSPs and workers are recorded on blockchain.
+The details about the CDC process are introduced as follows.

-\emph{Step 1}: The MSP sends a transaction on the resource chain to recruit workers that are willing to serve for the rendering tasks in the metaverse, the transaction contains the requirements of the MSP, such as the reputation threshold $T_{th}^{com}$ of workers.
+\emph{Step 1}: The MSP sends a transaction to blockchain to recruit workers that are willing to serve for the rendering tasks in the vehicular metaverse.
+The transaction contains the requirements of the MSP, such as the reputation threshold $T_{th}^{com}$ of workers.

-\emph{Step 2}: In order to obtain the reputation opinions of online workers that are willing to help the MSP with metaverse services, the resource chain needs to request the compositive reputation opinions of online workers from the reputation chain through smart contract.
-The online worker set is denoted as $\mathbb{W} = \left\{{1,2, \ldots ,w, \ldots ,W} \right\}$.